muhammad-arif/terraTrain/README.md

-	t gen k8s-service		-> To generate dockercoin app as k8s service t gen interlock-service		-> To generate a service exposed with interlock t gen msr-login			-> To perform docker login to existing MSR t gen msr-image			-> To populate MSR with random images t gen msr-org			-> To populate MSR with random organizations and teams t gen msr-populate		-> To populate MSR with random orgs,teams and images t gen launchpad-config		-> To populate launchpad.yaml based on config.tfvars t gen ldap-server		-> To install and configure ldap server
+	t gen k8s-service		-> To generate dockercoin app as k8s service t gen interlock-service		-> To generate a service exposed with interlock t gen msr-login			-> To perform docker login to existing MSR t gen msr-images		-> To populate MSR with random images t gen msr-orgs			-> To populate MSR with random organizations and teams t gen msr-populate		-> To populate MSR with random orgs,teams and images t gen launchpad-config		-> To populate launchpad.yaml based on config.tfvars t gen ldap-server		-> To install and configure ldap server